hlship/cli-tools/doc/defcommand.md

 An option definition always starts with three strings: the short option name, the long option name, and the option description; these are positional, and a nil may be supplied.

-The full details of an option definition are supplied by [tools.cli](https://github.com/clojure/tools.cli).
+The full details of an option definition are supplied by Clojure's [tools.cli](https://github.com/clojure/tools.cli) library.

 ## Positional Arguments